bunto/bunto/site/_docs/templates.md

 {% highlight text %}
 {% raw %}
-{% gist parkr/931c1c8d465a04042403 jekyll-private-gist.markdown %}
+{% gist parkr/931c1c8d465a04042403 bunto-private-gist.markdown %}
 {% endraw %}
 {% endhighlight %}

-To use the `gist` tag, you'll need to add the [jekyll-gist](https://github.com/jekyll/jekyll-gist) gem to your project.
+To use the `gist` tag, you'll need to add the [bunto-gist](https://github.com/bunto/bunto-gist) gem to your project.